-matter may be one that ought to be reported in the public interest to an appropriate proper authority outside the entity in the public interest and, where this is the case, except in the circumstances covered in paragraph A3319-36 below, discusses the matter with those charged with governance, including any audit committee.^{18a}

-- A3319-25.
-If, having considered any views expressed on behalf of the entity and in the light of any legal advice obtained, the auditor concludes that the matter ought to be reported in the public interest to an appropriate authority outside the entity in the public interest, the auditor notifies those charged with governance in writing of the auditor's conclusionview and, if the entity does not voluntarily do so itself or is unable to provide evidence that the matter has been reported, the auditor reports the matter direct to an appropriate authority outside the entity. - A3319-36.
-The auditor reports in the public interest a matter direct to an appropriate proper authority outside the entity in the public interest and without discussing the matter with the entity if the auditor concludes that the identified or suspected or actual instance of non-compliance with laws and regulations has caused the auditor no longer to have confidence in the integrity of those charged with governance.
-Such a conclusion may arise in the circumstances identified in paragraph A24 or as a result of other audit procedures. - A19-7.
-Examples of circumstances which may cause the auditor no longer to have confidence in the integrity of those charged with governance include situations: - Where the auditor suspects or has evidence of the involvement or intended involvement of those charged with governance in possible non-compliance with law or regulations which could have a material effect on the financial statements; or - Where the auditor is aware that those charged with governance are aware of such non-compliance and, contrary to regulatory requirements or the public interest, have not reported it to a proper authority within a reasonable period.
-In such a case, if the auditor determines that continued holding of office is untenable or the auditor is removed from office by the client, the auditor will be mindful of the auditor's reporting duties. - A3319-48.
+- circumstances covered in paragraph A33-3 below, discusses the matter with those charged with governance, including any audit committee.^{18a} - A33-2.
+If, having considered any views expressed on behalf of the entity and in the light of any legal advice obtained, the auditor concludes that the matter ought to be reported in the public interest to an appropriate authority outside the entity, the auditor notifies those charged with governance in writing of the auditor's conclusion and, if the entity does not voluntarily do so itself or is unable to provide evidence that the matter has been reported, the auditor reports the matter direct to an appropriate authority outside the entity. - A33-3.
+The auditor reports in the public interest a matter direct to an appropriate authority outside the entity and without discussing the matter with the entity if the auditor concludes that the identified or suspected non-compliance with laws and regulations has caused the auditor no longer to have confidence in the integrity of those charged with governance.
+Such a conclusion may arise in the circumstances identified in paragraph A24 or as a result of other audit procedures. - A33-4.
 Determination of where the balance of public interest lies requires careful consideration.
 An auditor whose suspicions have been aroused uses professional judgment to determine whether the auditor's misgivings justify the auditor in carrying the matter further or are too insubstantial to deserve reporting.
-The auditor is protected from the risk of liability for breach of confidence or defamation provided that:
+The auditor is protected from the risk of liability for breach of confidence or defamation provided that: - In the case of breach of confidence, disclosure is made in the public interest, and such disclosure is made to an appropriate body or person, 18b and there is no malice motivating the disclosure; and - In the case of defamation, disclosure is made in the auditor's capacity as auditor of the entity concerned, and there is no malice motivating the disclosure.